LJMU-JackMallo/LJMU-JackMallo/README.md

 ### Bus Tracker

-[Bus Tracker](...) - This project is ran on an esp-32 and displays the next bus at my local bus stop on a adafruits display.
+[Bus Tracker](...) - This project is ran on an esp-32 and displays the next bus at my local bus stop on an adafruits display.